itisnow/my_transition/README.md

 My Transition
 =============

-The starting point of this discussion is how to achieve a society where the below statements would be true (see Resource Based Economy [[RBE](http://www.thevenusproject.com/the-venus-project/resource-based-economy)]):
+At the starting point of this discussion we have the will to achieve a society where the below statements would be true (see Resource Based Economy [RBE](http://www.thevenusproject.com/the-venus-project/resource-based-economy) or watch a  [movie](http://www.zeitgeistmovie.com/)):

 1. resources must be equally distributed among all people
 2. free access to those resources